Musical Theatre Auditions

 Monologues

-Dance
+Dance (Required)

-• Show us your best version of dancing or moving.
+• OPTION A: Show us your best version of dancing or moving.
 Please include at least one turn, one jump and one kick (or other suitable rotation, elevation, and extension that works for your body).

-• 30–60 seconds of dance in whatever dance discipline you feel most confident.
+• Dance sample should be in whatever dance discipline you feel most confident.
 This may include, but is not limited to jazz, ballet, tap, modern, hip hop, lyrical, contemporary, or dance styles beyond American and Euro-western styles.

-Wild Card
+Wild Card (Optional)

 • The wildcard is optional, as we comply with the MTCP prescreen requirements.
 However, we would love to see a wildcard option if you are able to share one.